txp1035/auto-command/packages/auto-command/README.md

     },
     // Separator (optional): The default is -, if your file name is not separated by -, you need to configure
     separator: '-',
+    // Configure your .prettier.js file path (absolute path or relative path).
+After translation, the output file will be formatted with your configuration to avoid useless changes
+    prettierPath: '/xxx/.prettierrc.js',
     // Translator type (optional): default youdao
     translatorType: 'youdao',
     // google translator configuration (optional): empty by default